This Clever Landscaping Trick Will Transform Your Yard

 Water settling at the bottom of pots can lead to root rot.
 To combat this problem, cut up old sponges and put them in the bottom of the pot.
 The sponges retain moisture and create necessary air space.
 They also help prevent water from flushing out the bottom.
 The sponge acts as a water reserve and keeps soil moist longer.

 Can’t decide what to grow in your planter pots?
-We’ve rounded up the best annuals for containers.
+We’ve rounded up the best flowers for pots.

 Easy Mulch Spreading